apache/kvrocks-website/community/create-a-kvrocks-controller-release.md

 The vote PASSED with xxx binding +1 and 0 -1 votes:

 Binding votes:
-- Yuan Wang
-- tison
-- hulk
-- Liang Chen
-- Jean-Baptiste Onofré
+- XXX
-- Xiaoqiao He
+- XXX
-- donghui liu
+- XXX

 No Binding votes:
 - XXX